 Vacaville Pedestrian Accident Lawyer

 When someone is hit by a car while crossing the street, the ramifications can be deadly.
-Take, for example, a Vacaville man who was hit by a car on Woodcrest Drive between Alpine and Brown streets.
+For example, a Vacaville man was hit by a car on Woodcrest Drive between Alpine and Brown streets.
 The driver did not see the pedestrian but felt the impact when she struck him.
 Some reports indicate that the driver is blaming the morning sun.

 Unfortunately, the tragic accident described above is not uncommon in and around Vacaville.
 California is a state with one of the highest fatality rates for pedestrians.
 In California, 23 percent of all traffic deaths involve pedestrians, which is well above the national average.

 Approximately 700 pedestrians lost their lives in motor vehicle collisions in 2014 just in California, according to the Governors Highway Safety Association.
 A similar number of pedestrians, approximately 701, lost their lives in 2013 in California.
 Nationally, the numbers are not much better.
 For example, more than 4,700 pedestrians lost their lives on U.S. roadways in 2013.
 Furthermore, the National Highway Traffic Safety Administration reported that more than 70,000 pedestrians suffered severe bodily injuries in collisions with motor vehicles.

 The studies conducted by the Governors Highway Safety Association discovered that, generally, a pedestrian is three times more likely to lose their life if they are hit by a motor vehicle traveling at 40 miles per hour or higher.How Pedestrian Accidents Occur In and Around Vacaville